-- Remove any equipment connected to the projector. - When transporting the projector a long distance or as checked luggage, pack it in a firm box with cushioning around it and mark the box "Fragile." - When shipping the projector for repairs, place it in its original packing materials, if possible, or use equivalent materials with cushioning around the projector.
+- Remove any equipment connected to the projector. - Use a carrying case to hand-carry the projector. - When transporting the projector a long distance or as checked luggage, place it in a carrying case.
+Then pack the case in a firm box with cushioning around it and mark the box "Fragile." - When shipping the projector for repairs, place it in its original packing materials, if possible, or use equivalent materials with cushioning around the projector.
 Mark the box "Fragile."